Skip to navigation Skip to content

 Assessing limit of assistance for a Bachelor student

-Samuel has applied for ABSTUDY in 2018 to study a 4 year Bachelor of Chemical Engineering at The University of Newcastle.
+Samuel has applied for ABSTUDY in 2018 to study a 4 year Bachelor of Chemical Engineering at university.
 Samuel's academic history is as follows:

 • 2011-2012 - paid ABSTUDY Living Allowance for 2 years of a 3 year Bachelor of Education